 The main legislation that provides for the control of new psychoactive substances (NPS) is the Criminal Justice (Psychoactive Substances) Act 2010.
 This Act formed part of a multifaceted approach to reduce the availability of substances that were not controlled by the MDAs 1977-2007.
 Under the main provisions of the 2010 Act, it is an offence to sell, import or export substances; to sell equipment that enables cultivation; and to advertise drugs.
 In an effort to deal with the transient nature of NPS, the Misuse of Drugs (Amendment) Act 2016 was enacted in July 2016.
 The Act includes the addition of NPS that have recently emerged on the Irish market.
+In order to ensure that drugs legislation captures emerging NPS, it is supplemented by secondary legislation in the form of declarations and designation orders, and regulation amendments.
 To date, the implementation of this legislation has not been evaluated.